LoganGerber/OpenLD/documentation/openld-overview.md

 List of all available DMX fixtures, as well as `Groups`.

 ### Context Area
 Area that changes depending on what item the user has selected.
 It will show all relevant data related to the item the user has selected.

-For example, if a DMX fixture is selected, a list of channels along with documentation for the channels is displayed.
+If a DMX fixture is selected, a list of channels along with documentation for the channels is displayed.

 If a DMX fixture inside a `Group Instance` is selected, the user will be able to edit what the fixture does inside this `Group Instance`.

 If a `Group Instance` is selected, data regarding the `Group Instance` is displayed, as well as form fields to let the user change it.

 ### Show Graph
 Area that shows the graph of `Group Instances`, and how they link together to form a single `Show`.